szymon0w/Python-Platformer-main/README.md

 - touching fire should deal damage to the player
 - if player lose all his health he should be reborned on the start of the level
 - add up&down camera movement
+- add music and welcome sound to the game

 TODO:
 - control the bottom death line (mark it), make possible levels can be "infinite" height